rguilcas/coldpulse/README.md

 ## Before starting
 ### Input files
 Before getting into the algorithm, you will need to prepare input files that will be used.
-Several (two or more) csv input files are necessary to make the algorithm work They should fit the folowing criteria:
+Several (two or more) csv input files are necessary to make the algorithm work.
+They should fit the folowing criteria:
 - The files should show data from the same location
 - The files should show data from different depth levels
 - If more than two depth levels are used, the depths should be equally spaced